 This time I looked at her like she was crazy.
-Mary Beth looked at her like she was dumb.
-“It’s a book, and it’s got hymns in it.
-You know church music.
+Mary Beth explained, “It’s a book, and it’s got hymns in it.
+You know, church music.
 You sing from it.”

 “I’m not sitting down,” Mary Beth interjected.
 “If my dress gets dirty, Mama will just wear me out.
 You know she will.”

 “I’m Mabel and I’s nine years old.
 Why you got two names?”
 She said all this as she sat down across from me, and looked up at Mary Beth.